10 Things You Need to Know

 (including lunch and classroom visits)

 The experience of watching your child interact with others in a learning environment is something we encourage.
 We also know that when parents visit the classroom they give a child a feeling of cooperation between parents and teachers.
 Parents are requested to contact their child's teacher in advance to seek approval to schedule a classroom visit.
-All visitors must sign in with the school office and were a visible visitor's Badge during their stay.
+All visitors must sign in with the school office and wear a visible visitor's Badge during their stay.

 For safety reasons, visitors who are participating in classroom activities or chaperones on field trips, etc. must complete a volunteer form for approval.
 Approval is good for the current school year, with a background check each following year.
 Approved visitors must stop into the office to sign in and receive a visitor's badge.